This post may contain affiliate links. Please read our disclosure policy.

 These are online sources I personally use or have carefully vetted, and each offers something slightly different.

-Breadtopia: A favorite among home bakers for wheat berries, rye, spelt, and heritage grains in manageable sizes.
+- Breadtopia – A favorite among home bakers for wheat berries, rye, spelt, and heritage grains in manageable sizes.
 I also love them for milling and sourdough tools like manual mills, peels, and baking accessories.

-Farmer’s Storehouse: An organic bulk supplier carrying wheat, rye, oats, and other pantry grains year-round.
-It’s a good place to find specialty or organic options when you want variety.
+- Farmer’s Storehouse – An organic bulk supplier carrying wheat, rye, oats, and other pantry grains year-round.
+A good place to find specialty or organic options when you want variety beyond standard hard red and hard white.

 Where to Buy Wheat Berries Locally

-Local food co-ops: Many co-ops work with bulk suppliers and allow special orders through buying groups.
+- Local food co-ops – Many co-ops work with bulk suppliers and allow special orders through buying groups.
 This can reduce shipping costs and connect you with other home bakers in your area.

-Local mills: If you live near a regional mill, they may sell whole wheat berries alongside flour.
+- Local mills – If you live near a regional mill they may sell whole wheat berries alongside flour.
 Buying directly often means fresher grain and a clearer picture of how it was grown and handled.

 Choosing Wheat Berries for Your Needs